AleksandraBabkina/Outlier_-leaning_from_DB/README.md

-# Outlier_cleaning_from_DB
+# Outlier_Cleaning_from_DB

 ## Description
-This program performs outlier detection and cleaning on database columns containing both categorical and numerical data.
-It retrieves data from a specified Oracle database, analyzes it for rare or infrequent values, as well as outliers, and returns the results for further inspection or data cleansing.
-The program uses SQL queries to extract the relevant data from the database and then applies statistical methods to detect and handle outliers.
-Additionally, it checks for the presence of invalid (non-numeric) values in numerical columns.
+This program is designed to detect and analyze outliers and rare values in both categorical (string) and numerical columns of an Oracle database table.
+It retrieves data, identifies infrequent values, and applies statistical methods to detect outliers, providing a clear overview for further data cleansing and quality improvement.

 ## Functional Description
 The program performs the following steps:

-1. Retrieves data from the database.
+1. **Database Connection**: Connects to an Oracle database using SQLAlchemy.
-2. Analyzes string columns for rare values (less than a specified frequency).
+2. **Rare Value Detection in String Columns**: Checks categorical columns for rare values (values appearing fewer than 5 times).
-3. Detects outliers in numerical columns using IQR (Interquartile Range) and Grubbs’ test.
-4. Separates invalid (non-numeric) values in numerical columns for further inspection.
+3. **Outlier Detection in Numeric Columns**: Uses statistical methods (Grubbs’ test) to detect outliers in numerical columns.
-5. Outputs the results in a format that shows rare values and outliers for further analysis.
+4. **Results Display**: Displays detected rare values and outliers for inspection.

 ## How It Works

-1. The program connects to an Oracle database using SQLAlchemy and executes queries to retrieve the necessary data.
-2. For string columns, it checks for rare values (values that appear fewer than 5 times) and displays them.
-3. For numerical columns, it identifies and handles outliers using statistical methods like the IQR method and Grubbs’ test.
-4. The results are then displayed in a readable format for further processing.
+1. **Connection Setup**:
+   - Uses SQLAlchemy to establish a connection to the Oracle database.
+   - Credentials (username, password, DSN) need to be configured.

+2. **Categorical Columns Analysis**:
+   - Executes SQL queries to count occurrences of each unique value.
+   - Filters and displays values appearing fewer than 5 times.

+3. **Numerical Columns Analysis**:
+   - Applies **Grubbs' test** to detect statistical outliers.
+   - Outputs whether the dataset contains outliers based on calculated critical values.

+4. **Results Display**:
+   - Uses `pandas` and `IPython.display` for easy visualization of rare values.
+   - Provides clear output messages for each column.

 ## Input Structure

-To run the program, the following parameters need to be provided:
-1. Database credentials: Username, Password, Database DSN (Data Source Name)
-2. Column categories: String columns to check for rare values, Numerical columns to check for outliers.
-The program is designed to work with a specific table in the Oracle database: ml_daup.canvas_osago_contract.
+- **Database Credentials**:
+  - `username`: Your database username
+  - `password`: Your database password
+  - `dsn`: Data Source Name (connection string)

+- **Columns Categories**:
+  - `col_id`: Columns with unique IDs
+  - `col_bykv`: Columns with string/categorical data
+  - `col_pyst`: Empty or nullable columns
+  - `col_data`: Columns containing date values
+  - `col_chisl`: Columns with numeric data

+These columns are specified at the beginning of the script and can be modified as needed.

 ## Technical Requirements

-To run the program, the following are required:
-1. Python 3.x
+- Python 3.x
+- Oracle Database (table: `osago_contract`)
-2. Installed libraries: sqlalchemy, pandas, numpy, scipy, IPython
+- Installed Python libraries:
-3. Oracle Database with the following table: ml_daup.canvas_osago_contract, which contains relevant columns to be analyzed.
+  - `sqlalchemy`
+  - `pandas`
+  - `numpy`
+  - `scipy`
+  - `IPython`

 ## Usage
-1. Modify the username, password, and dsn values to connect to your Oracle database.
+1. Modify the `username`, `password`, and `dsn` values to connect to your Oracle database.
 2. Define the columns you wish to analyze (both string and numerical).
 3. Run the script.
 It will display:
-     Rare values for string columns.
+   - Rare values for string columns.
-     Outliers in numerical columns.
+   - Outliers in numerical columns.
-     Invalid (non-numeric) entries in numerical columns.
+   - Invalid (non-numeric) entries in numerical columns.

 ## Example Output

-Rare values:
+**Rare values:**
-  For a string column: A list of values that occur less than 5 times.
+For a string column, the program outputs a list of values that occur fewer than 5 times, along with their occurrence count.

-Outliers:
-  For numerical columns: Detected values that fall outside the defined statistical bounds.
+**Outliers:**
+For numerical columns, the program applies Grubbs' test to detect outliers.
+The output shows the calculated Grubbs statistic, the critical value, and a conclusion on whether an outlier is present.

 ## Conclusion

-This tool helps in identifying and cleaning outliers and invalid values in the database, improving the quality of the data for further analysis and modeling.
+This script assists in identifying rare categorical values and statistical outliers in numerical columns directly from the database.
+By detecting these anomalies, the tool helps improve the accuracy and quality of datasets, making them more suitable for further analysis, reporting, and modeling tasks.